-Steel Tropics is a Southern California Steel Drum Band that performs Caribbean Steel Drum Music for all types of events.
-In addition to performing live steel pan music, this Orange County based steel band also has several exciting steel drum and Calypso music recordings available to purchase as actual physical cds or digital downloads of both full albums as well as single songs.
+Steel Tropics is a hot Steel Drum Band based out of Orange County in Southern California.
+The group performs Caribbean Steel Drum Music for all types of events.
+In addition to performing live steel pan music, this Orange County steeldrum band also has several exciting steel drum and Calypso music recordings available to purchase as actual physical cds or digital downloads of both full albums as well as single songs.

 Their tropical music is quite popular and the band finds that people who purchase their music for the 1st time often become regular repeat buyers.
 Steel Tropics Caribbean “Steel Band Music” has been featured in Major Motion Pictures, Network & Cable Television programs and on Popular Compilation CDs